 Guidance on dealing with the press when bereaved by suicide

-The Independent Press Standards Organisation (IPSO) is ‘the independent regulator for the newspaper and magazine industry in the UK.’
-On their website they have a page on ‘Advice for the public,’ which provides information for the public on how the press can report on particular topics.
+The Independent Press Standards Organisation (IPSO) is ‘the independent regulator for the UK print and digital news industry’ On their website they have a page on ‘Advice for the public,’ which provides information for the public on how the press can report on particular topics.
 This covers areas such as ‘press intrusion’ and ‘how the press reports death’, which are two things that could be useful for someone who is newly bereaved by suicide.

 In the guidance on ‘Help with Press Harassment,’ IPSO gives clear advice on potential harassment within press reporting of death.
 It discusses Private advisory notices,’ (PAN’s) and how they can be useful whilst dealing with this.
 This guidance provides details on this topic and informs readers that despite the fact that PAN’s do not have any legal powers, they are very effective in dealing with different concerns and can put editors on notice.
 This means that journalists will have to correct any errors or omissions which could impact the interpretation of their article.
 It then gives advice on situations where you would be able to use this and provides more information and resources on how IPSO can help to explain how the Editor’s Code may apply to your situation.
 There is currently not any advice that applies to situations of suicide bereavement but the website is being updated soon with this information.